-The Crocodile stitch is a unique 3D stitch with lots of texture.
+The Crochet Crocodile Stitch is a unique 3D stitch with lots of texture.
 Learn how to crochet it quickly, easy, and perfectly with this tutorial which has a video included.

 In fact, I used it most recently for the Gingerbread House Tissue Box Cover as a rooftop with 2 different colors to represent roof tiles as well as snow.
 It was so fun to use a 3-dimensional stitch for a rooftop.
 Be sure to check it out and see how it turned out.

-The crocodile stitch is made up of 2 rows – a foundation row and a scale row.
+The crochet crocodile stitch, aka crochet scale stitch, is made up of 2 rows – a foundation row and a scale row.
 You will need to crochet the foundation row in order to crochet the scales over and around it as well as having a base for the next 2 rows.